input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 Note that distributed set tokens and UTxOs are not mentioned, as they must be reminted with FUEL token.

-TODO
+TODO We have the following options to consider:

-We could have two strategies:
+- we could use the TxTMP pattern to avoid the need of migrating tokens.
 - allowing the new version of a minting policy to mint n amount of tokens in exchange for the old token.
--
+- handling token migrations with the Bridge, issuing new certificates when an old token is burned